Does mother-in-law have to be a bad word?

 Sure, there was a pull to to give advice, because I was always in that role as they grew up.

-But as I watched really good moms (my age) trying to tell their children how they did it in their day, or demanding that their family conform to the way “we’ve always done it”, or making holidays hard, I had to go back to when I was a young mom, and how this same scenerio made me feel.
+But as I watched really good moms (who were now mothers-in-law) trying to tell their children how they did it in their day, or demanding that their family conform to the way “we’ve always done it”, or making holidays hard, I had to go back to when I was a young mom, and how this same scenerio made me feel.

 When we are inflexible, no matter which side it’s coming from, we become rigid.